iheartla/iheartla/README.md

 **NOTE**: As of this writing (2020-10-14), installing poetry via homebrew has a bug whose workaround is to type `poetry env use python3.8` before you run `poetry install --no-root --no-dev`.

 If you are developing I❤️LA, the test suite needs a working C++ compiler and, optionally, the Graphviz graph visualization software (`brew install graphviz`).

+## Output Dependencies

+To use the code output for the various backends, you will need:

+* LaTeX: A working tex distribution with `xelatex` and `pdfcrop`
+* Python: NumPy and SciPy
+* C++: Eigen.
+Compilation differs on different platforms.
+On macOS with Homebrew eigen `c++ -I/usr/local/eigen3 output.cpp -o output`